Car Inspection Diaries | The Autotrader Analyzed and Explained

 There are truly some shocking, insightful, fascinating and proudly South African things I have seen in the past couple of months.

-The unique point-of-view which I have with the Car Inspect inspection service is that all the data I analyse, is from a completely independent or neutral perspective.
-Hence it doesn’t matter from which autotrader the car was bought, how many cars are bought, sold, financed or what the price of the vehicles are, we only inspect and report on the condition of each vehicle!
+The unique point-of-view which I have with the Car Inspect inspection service is that all the data I analyze, is from a completely independent or neutral perspective.
+Hence it doesn’t matter from which auto trader the car was bought, how many cars are bought, sold, financed or what the price of the vehicles are, we only inspect and report on the condition of each vehicle!

 With the above in mind, here is some cool, crazy, beautiful data I’m to starting to see: